Parable of the broken window: Bastiat's argument

-Suppose it were discovered that the little boy was actually hired by the glazier, and paid a franc for every window he broke.
+Suppose it were discovered that the little boy was actually hired by the glazier and was paid a franc for every window he broke.
 Suddenly the same act would be regarded as theft: the glazier was breaking windows to force people to hire his services.
 Yet the facts observed by the onlookers remain true: the glazier benefits from the business at the expense of the baker, the tailor, and so on.

 Bastiat argues that society endorses activities that are morally equivalent to the glazier hiring a boy to break windows for him:

 Whence we arrive at this unexpected conclusion: "Society loses the value of things which are uselessly destroyed;" and we must assent to a maxim which will make the hair of protectionists stand on end – To break, to spoil, to waste, is not to encourage national labour; or, more briefly, "destruction is not profit."

 What will you say, Moniteur Industriel – what will you say, disciples of good M. F. Chamans, who has calculated with so much precision how much trade would gain by the burning of Paris, from the number of houses it would be necessary to rebuild?

 Bastiat is not addressing production – he is addressing the stock of wealth.
 In other words, Bastiat does not merely look at the immediate but at the longer effects of breaking the window.
 Bastiat takes into account the consequences of breaking the window for society as a whole, rather than for just one group.

-Austrian theorists have cited this fallacy, saying it is a common element of popular thinking.
+Austrian theorists have cited this as a fallacy, saying it is a common element of popular thinking.
 The 20th century American economist Henry Hazlitt († 1993) devoted a chapter to the fallacy in his book Economics in One Lesson.

 On 6 May 2025, the Independent Institute started a series on "teaching economics through today's ongoing trade war".
-They quote Bastian's parable and summarize: "The moral of the story is simple: destruction doesn't create wealth.
+They quote Bastiat's parable and summarize: "The moral of the story is simple: destruction doesn't create wealth.
 Destruction only destroys wealth."